ripter/dcjam2024/README.md

 1. Clone this repo.
 2. Replace the README.md, LICENSE, etc with your own versions.
 3. Create levels by adding level-config.json files to the `levels/` folder.
+  * Levels are defined as a single JSON file.
 4. Add custom Entity classes in the `entities/` folder.
 5. If you didn't replace `index.html` with your own, you can try any level with `?level=configname`